Murrilwane Wildlife Sanctuary

 AfricaSeychelles

-Curieuse Island is the fifth largest of the inner islands of Seychelles, with an area of about 3 square kilometers.It is about a 20-minute boat ride from Côte d'Or on Praslin Island, and is commonly visited on day tours.The island Curieuse Marine National Park was designated as a protected area in 1979 as part of
+Curieuse Island is the fifth largest inland island in Seychelles, with an area of approximately 3 square kilometers.It is about a 20-minute boat ride from Côte d'Or on Praslin Island, and it is common to visit on a day trip.The island Curieuse Marine National Park As part of , it was designated as a protected area in 1979.

 Wildlife and Conservation

-One of the greatest attractions of Curieuse Island is, Andabra Giant Tortoise .Between 1978 and 1982, around 300 tortoises were relocated from the Aldabra Atoll to this island, and today they roam freely throughout the island.These tortoises blend seamlessly into the island's natural environment and have become a valuable subject of observation for visitors.
+One of the greatest attractions of Curieuse Island is Andabra giant tortoise that it is a habitat for.From 1978 to 1982, about 300 giant tortoises were relocated from Aldabra Atoll to this island, and they now roam freely throughout the island.These giant tortoises have blended into the island's natural environment and have become valuable subjects of observation for visitors.

-In addition, on the island Doctor's House Museum and it is built on the site of a former leprosy isolation facility.This building retains the architectural style of the 19th-century French colonial era, offering visitors a chance to learn about the island's history.It is now open to the public as a small museum, sharing the island's past and present with visitors.
+In addition, on the island Doctor's House Museum stands built on the site of a former leper colony.This building retains the architectural style of the 19th-century French colonial era and offers an opportunity to learn about the island's history.It is now open to the public as a small museum, sharing the island's past and present with visitors.

 Plants and the natural environment

-Curieuse Island is also known as a place where many unique Seychellois plants grow naturally.Of particular note are: Coco de Mer It is a natural forest.This palm is famous for having the largest seed in the world, and Curieuse Island is one of the few places where its natural forests can be found. 。
+Curieuse Island is also known as a place where many of Seychelles' unique plant species grow naturally.Of particular note are: Coco de Mer It is a natural forest.This palm is famous for having the largest seed in the world, and Curieuse Island is one of the few places where its natural forests can be found. 。

-In addition, on the island Mangrove Swamps and six species of mangroves thrive here.On the trail from Baie Laraie to Anse St. José, you can observe these mangroves up close and experience the beauty of nature.
+In addition, on the island Mangrove Swamp The area is home to six species of mangroves.Along the trail from Baie Laraie to Anse St. José, you can observe these mangroves up close and experience the beauty of nature.

 Activities and Experiences

-• Trekking and nature walksWithin the island, there is a 1.5 km boardwalk trail that stretches from Baie Laraie to Anse St. José.As you walk along this path, you can observe mangroves as well as the island's endemic plants and animals.
+• Trekking and nature walksThere is a 1.5 km boardwalk trail on the island that stretches from Baie Laraie to Anse St. José.As you walk along this path, you can observe mangroves as well as the island's endemic plants and animals.

 • Snorkeling and DivingThe waters surrounding the island are home to abundant marine life, especially Pointe Rouge where you can observe colorful corals and fish.You can visit on tours from Praslin Island or La Digue Island.

-• Bird watchingThe island is home to the Seychelles Black Parrot and other bird species, making it a great spot for birdwatching.In particular, you can observe these birds in the dry forests that spread across the central part of the island.
+• Bird watchingThe island is home to the Seychelles Black Parrot and other bird species, making it a great place for birdwatching.In particular, you can observe these birds in the dry forest that spreads across the central part of the island.

-• Admission feeFor non-residents aged 12 and over: 300 Seychelles Rupees (approximately 21 Euros)
+• Admission feeNon-residents aged 12 and over: 300 Seychelles Rupees (approximately 21 Euros).

 • accessAbout 20 minutes by boat from Côte d'Or on Praslin Island.